rendered-obsolete/rendered-obsolete.github.io/_drafts/2019/powershell_2.md

 ## Visual Studio

-A recent VS 2019 update came "Developer PowerShell for VS 2019":
+If you use Visual Studio you're familiar with the "developer command prompt"- a cmd shell to use VS executables from the command line.
+A recent VS 2019 update came with "Developer PowerShell for VS 2019":
 ![](/assets/vs2019_dev_pwsh_props.png)

+After launching powershell it initializes the environment with:
 ```powershell
 Import-Module "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\Tools\Microsoft.VisualStudio.DevShell.dll"
 Enter-VsDevShell 20a49f0c
 ```

+Let's take a look at `Enter-VsDevShell`:
 ```powershell
 PS> Get-Help Enter-VsDevShell